0xLeif/AppState/documentation/contributing.md

 ### 2. Suggesting Features

-We welcome new ideas!
+New ideas are welcome!
 If you have a feature you'd like to see added to **AppState**, please open an issue and describe:

 - The problem the feature would solve.
 - How you think the feature should work.